BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 The standard of living became more and more important for the world population.
 But every standard of living comes at a price.
 How high the standard of living is in a country can be analyzed and compared between countries with the help of the cost of living index.

+## Task description
+Our task was to analyze a data set and write a report about it using R, RStudio, RMarkdown and the procedures of literate programming to put together a PDF-manuscript.
+In our team we have received the "cost of living" data set and analyzed it with the research question "Is there a significant difference between industrialized countries and developing countries in cost of living?"

+TODO: Aufgabenbeschreibung

+Was wurde gemacht (Research Question)

+Beschreibung der einzelnen Kapitel

+In the methods section, the data set should be described statistically including information on the variables’ distribution, missing values, categories / grouping factors (if applicable) and the relationships between the variables, especially regarding the variable in focus, for example, the dependent variable of a applied statistical method (if applicable).

+The
+results section should comprise all necessary calculations, including checking of assumptions (if applicable), which are then discussed in connection with the research question in the following section.

 ## Setup
 After the required libraries, which will be worked with in the following, were installed, the libraries still had to be imported in order to be able to use them.